Selleo/guidebook/docs/docs/index.md

 # Overview

-Guide book is a set of practices that focus on providing efficient development of web and mobile apps.
+Guidebook is a set of practices that focus on providing efficient development of web and mobile apps.

 This includes: